EiffL/LLMAssistedResearch/README.md

 Here is the question: **using ChatGPT, how long would it take to go from a rough idea to a ready-to-submit paper?**

+**[Current State]** Here is what I got out of *45 mins* of chatting with ChatGPT [here](https://github.com/EiffL/LLMAssistedResearch/blob/main-pdf/ms.pdf).
+The text comes from our conversation, where I tell it what I'm looking for, and provide feedback on the text it gives me.
+I have not written a single sentence there.

+Obviously in a second stage, a human would need to go over the draft and do some editing.
+Experts may be able to notice a few things that are not quite right, in particular in the citations.

 **Note**: I am not taking sides on the question "should we use these models to write papers?"
 I am interested in the question "*can* we use these models to write papers?", and by that I mean can they be helpful to do science.
 I am absolutely not interested in completely automatically writing a paper from the title and list of authors (which it could do, but that wouldn't be very convincing if an expert read it), but whether you can write a paper by having a conversation with it and guiding it towards what you want.

 ## Here is what I did so far